Diagnostics and logs

 Output

-Averaging kernels are written by retrieval applications when matrix output is enabled.
-They are typically stored alongside Jacobians and error covariance matrices.
+Averaging kernels are written by retrieval applications during error

 Retrieval error covariance